bio | short

 Born in San Diego and raised in British Columbia and California’s Bay Area, pianist Andrew Zhou has been noted for his “great sensitivity” and “luminous technique” (Anaclase), as well as performances of “extraordinary energy” whose “sonic range and expressive power stun under his steely fingers” (ResMusica).
 Second-prize laureate at the Concours International de Piano d’Orléans, where he garnered four special awards, Mr. Zhou has worked closely with leading composers of our time, including Unsuk Chin, Liza Lim, Tristan Murail, and Walter Zimmermann, as well with conductors such as Jonathan Nott, Jean-Philippe Wurtz, and Julien Leroy.

 Polymathic in temperament, Mr. Zhou also composes, improvises, and opines on sundry topics intersecting the musical, social, and literary, frequently on Zhouology, his Substack newsletter.
 He is a fierce proponent of recovering and performing historically erased works, while his performances make the most complex contemporary scores accessible to audiences.
-Mr. Zhou has toured throughout France and has appeared in major venues such as the KKL (Lucerne Festival), Tongyeong Concert Hall, and the Théâtre des Bouffes du Nord (Paris).
+Mr. Zhou has toured throughout France and has appeared in major venues such as the KKL (Lucerne), Tongyeong Concert Hall, and the Théâtre des Bouffes du Nord (Paris).
 He has been the recipient of commissioning grants from the Arts Council of Ireland, the Galaxie-y Funds, and the Fromm Foundation.
-His piano duo HereNowHear, which focuses on commissioning boundary-breaking repertoire centered on performances of Stockhausen’s Mantra, has been the dedicatee of numerous new works, including the recent premiere of an hour-long multimedia work by Loren Loiacono entitled “Do No Harm.”
+He a core member for the boundary-breaking ensemble PinkNoise and is half of the two-piano duo HereNowHear, which has been the dedicatee of numerous new works, including the recent premiere of Loren Loiacono’s hour-long multimedia work “Do No Harm.”

 Shortest bio [~150 words]